 This article gives you a structured 25-point checklist organized into 7 categories.
 Print it, screenshot it, or bookmark it — and use it for every offer you receive.
-If an offer fails on more than 2–3 points, walk away.
+If an offer fails on more than 2–3 important points, ask the employer to clarify or correct them before signing.
+If the employer refuses to explain or fix serious issues, you should strongly consider walking away.

 Category 1: The Employer Itself (4 points)